1961 Atlantic hurricane season: Hurricane Debbie

 A tropical disturbance was first identified in late August over Central Africa.
 The wave developed into a tropical depression just offshore Senegal around 12:00 UTC on September 5.
 It was estimated to have intensified into Tropical Storm Debbie early the next day.
-Several hours later, Debbie passed through the southern Cape Verde Islands as a strong tropical storm or minimal hurricane, resulting in a plane crash that killed 60 people.
+Several hours later, Debbie passed through the southern Cape Verde Islands as a strong tropical storm or minimal hurricane, resulting in a plane crash and the death of 60 people.
 Once clear of the islands, data on the storm became sparse, and the status of Debbie was uncertain over the following several days as it tracked west-northwestward and later northward.
 It was not until a commercial airliner intercepted the storm on September 10 that its location was certain.
 The following day, Debbie intensified and reached its peak intensity as a strong Category 1 hurricane with maximum sustained winds of 90 mph.
 The hurricane gradually slowed its forward motion and weakened.
 By September 13, Debbie's motion became influenced by the westerlies, causing the system to accelerate east-northeastward.
 The storm transitioned into an extratropical cyclone late on September 14 about 140 mi west-southwest of Horta, Azores.

 The remnants of Debbie soon passed east-northeastward throughout the Azores and then curved northeastward.
 The system deepened slightly as it neared the British Isles, skirting the coast of Western Ireland on September 16.
 In Ireland, Debbie brought record winds to much of the island, with a peak gust of 114 mph measured just offshore.
 Widespread wind damage and disruption occurred, downing tens of thousands of trees and power lines.
 Countless structures sustained varying degrees of damage, with many smaller buildings destroyed.
 Agriculture experienced extensive losses to barley, corn and wheat crops.
-Throughout Ireland, Debbie killed 18 people, with 12 in the Ireland and six in Northern Ireland.
+Throughout Ireland, Debbie killed 18 people, with 12 in the Republic of Ireland and six in Northern Ireland.
 The storm also battered parts of Great Britain with winds in excess of 100 mph.